coding-heresy/jormungandr/README.md

 is to present a facade on top of these interfaces to unify them into a single style of interaction with maximal (compile time) safety features and minimal runtime overhead.
-Whether data is encoded as protobuf or json, FIX protocol or rows from a database or any of the numerous other encodings out there, the _standard interface_ coding style should be the same, and the code should look exactly (or almost exactly) the same in situations where the data has fields with the same semantics.
+Whether data is encoded as protobuf or JSON, FIX protocol or rows from a database or any of the numerous other encodings out there, the _standard interface_ coding style should be the same, and the code should look exactly (or almost exactly) the same in situations where the data has fields with the same semantics.

-The basic groundwork has been laid for handling read-only messages in the _standard interface_ style, and substantial work has been done on building the facade for FIX protocol as the first implementation, although it hasn't yet been used to wrap the QuickFIX interface (commonly used in the financial industry)
+The basic groundwork has been laid for handling messages in the _standard interface_ style, and substantial work has been done on processing the following formats:
+* FIX protocol - via the XML configuration format used by the QuickFIX library (commonly used in the financial industry).
+Mostly proof on concept that may eventually be extended to produce JMG object wrappers for QuickFIX objects.
+* YAML - currently used as the basis for the IDL in which JMG object specifications are written.
+All object access is currently read-only.
+* CBE - encoding for **native** JMG objects that also serves as a testbed for extending and reworking the _standard interface_, as well as (eventually) for experiments related to performance of binary encodings.

 ### Interface Definition Language